Andenis-Bu/LPBossFightStats/README.md

 # LP's Boss Fight Stats
 **LP's Boss Fight Stats** is a mod for Terraria that enhances the boss fight experience by tracking and displaying various statistics after the battle.
-This mod provides detailed summaries of you and your friends performance, helping you to improve your strategies and enjoy a more competitive gameplay experience.
+Whether you're playing solo or with friends, this mod provides detailed summaries of performance, helping you to improve your strategies and enjoy a more competitive and fun gameplay experience.

-## Important Notes
-- **Multiplayer Only:** This mod is meant to be used in multiplayer only.
-In single-player mode, it won't show any statistics.
-- **Chat-Based Display:** Currently, the mod displays the statistics in chat after the boss fight ends.
-Alongside potential bug fixes, the next big step for this mod is to add an actual GUI for a more user-friendly experience.
-- **Chat Scrolling:** You can scroll through the chat history using the up and down arrow keys to ensure you don't miss any important statistics.
+## What's New in 1.1
+- **Single-Player Support:** Full support for single-player stats tracking is now available.
+- **Improved Damage Tracking:** Minor improvements have been made to the accuracy and detail of damage tracking.

 ## How It Works
-- **Bossfight Tracking:** The mod tracks damage to all creatures as soon as any boss spawns and stops when no bosses are left alive.
-After the fight, detailed stats are provided in chat.
+- **Bossfight Tracking:** The mod tracks damage from the start of a boss fight until no bosses are left.
+Detailed stats are then displayed in chat.
 Use the up and down arrow keys to scroll through the chat history.
 - **General Statistics:** Displays overall fight data including duration, total damage taken, and total damage dealt.
 - **Environment Statistics:** Displays the damage dealt by town NPCs and traps during the fight.
 - **Player Statistics:** Shows individual player performance metrics including damage taken, hits taken, damage dealt, hits dealt, and damage percentage.